nvdnkpr/angular-dynamic-constants/README.md

 angular-dynamic-constants
 =========================

-Angular Dynamic Constants is a javascript helper that allows you to separate configuration files into small files.
-Using expressions allows you to have "constants within constants".
+Angular Dynamic Constants allows you to set configuration parameters where one depends on another.

-## How to use it
+Allowing you to use small configuration files so that you can keep your code organized.

-### Configuration files.
+###  How to use it

 ```js
 // File: server.json.js
 Ngdc.set({